AKSW/wpDirAuth/readme.txt

 * Original: wpLDAP: <http://ashay.org/?page_id=133>
 * wpLDAP Patch: <http://www.pkrinternet.com/~rbulling/private/wpLDAP-1.02-ssl.patch>
 == Changelog ==
+= 1.7.10 =
+Bug fixes and minor clean-up
 = 1.7.9 =
 * The plugin no longer automatically creates accounts for directory-authenticated users who log into the site.
 You can enable this behavior in the plugin settings, but it is no longer the default behavior.
 * Not sure why but I never set the plugin up to block Directory-Authenticated users from attempting to use the wordpress builtin password reset tool.
 It can't actually change the password, but it definitely caused confusion among users.  wpDirAuth now blocks directory-authenticated users from using the password reset tool.